Portfolio Choice with Illiquid Assets

 University of Washington

-We present a model of optimal allocation over liquid and illiquid assets, where illiquidity is the restriction that an asset cannot be traded for intervals of uncertain duration.
-Illiquidity leads to increased and state-dependent risk aversion, and reduces the allocation to both liquid and illiquid risky assets.
+We present a model of optimal allocation to liquid and illiquid assets, where illiquidity risk results from the restriction that an asset cannot be traded for intervals of uncertain duration.
+Illiquidity risk leads to increased and state-dependent risk aversion, and reduces the allocation to both liquid and illiquid risky assets.
 Uncertainty about the length of the illiquidity interval, as opposed to a deterministic non-trading interval, is a primary determinant of the cost of illiquidity.
-We allow market liquidity to vary from normal periods, when all assets are fully liquid, to illiquidity crises, when some assets can only be traded infrequently.
+We allow market liquidity to vary from 'normal' periods, when all assets are fully liquid, to 'illiquidity crises', when some assets can only be traded infrequently.
 The possibility of a liquidity crisis leads to limited arbitrage in normal times.
 Investors are willing to forego 2% of their wealth to hedge against illiquidity crises occurring once every ten years.